 Funding up to \$350 000 has been allocated for State Growth to carry out low-cost infrastructure treatments to improve road safety for motorcyclists on Lake Leake Road.
-A delivery schedule for these works is currently being scoped with works scheduled to commence in 2022, with delivery of works likely to be completed in 2022.
+A delivery schedule for these has been scoped with works scheduled to commence in 2022.
+Some delivery delays have been experienced by the delivery of works are to start in 2022, with delivery into early 2023.